ottotsuma/Melvor-Classes-Species/README.md

 For example, if you have Band Practice with two shouts mastered, both equipped with Mystic Oil.

-1 tick of training Classes will roll 3 times for a chance to get the pet, rare drops, summoning marks and mastery tokens.
+1 tick of training Profile will roll 3 times for a chance to get the pet, rare drops, summoning marks and mastery tokens.

 ![Apply](images/apply.png)

 ## Band Practice

 The shop sells an upgrade which unlocks a second shout slot.
-This upgrade requires Level 110 Classes and costs 1B GP.
+This upgrade requires Level 110 Profile and costs 1B GP.

 ![Band Practice](images/band-practice.png)